StructuralEquationModels/StructuralEquationModels.jl/docs/src/index.md

-# StructuralEquationModes.jl: a fast and flexible SEM framework
+# StructuralEquationModels.jl: a fast and flexible SEM framework

 This is a package for Structural Equation Modeling.
 It is still *in development*.